Tokyo, Tokyo Neighborhoods

 Maneki Neko figurines at Gotokuji

-But pay attention to which paw is raised – when the cat has its right paw up, it will bring fortune or money.
-When the left paw is raised, it will attract more people or customers.
+But pay close attention to which paw is raised – when the cat has its right paw up, it is believed bring fortune or money.
+When the left paw is raised, it is supposed to attract more people or customers.
 This is why you’ll often see Maneki Neko at the entrance of a restaurant or retail shop with its left paw raised.

 While there are many stories about how Maneki Neko originated, one of the stories is that it first appeared at Gotokuji.
 Hence, that’s why Gotokuji became a lucky cat neighborhood.